munificent/craftinginterpreters/book/the-lox-language.md

 }
 ```

 The body of a class contains its methods.
-They like function declarations, but
+They look like function declarations
-without the `fun` <span name="method">keyword</span>.
-When the class declaration
+but without the `fun` <span name="method">keyword</span>.
+When the class
-is executed, it creates a class object and stores it in a variable with its
+declaration is executed, it creates a class object and stores it in a variable
-name.
+named after the class.
 Just like functions, classes are first class in Lox:

 <aside name="method">